 About

-Head studied a Bachelors of Arts in Sculpture & Environmental Art at The Glasgow School of Art (2007), including an exchange programme at Pratt University, New York (2005).
-He attained a Masters degree in Raumstrategien (Spatial Strategies), focusing on Fine Art and Political Theory, at Weißensee School of Art, Berlin.
+Alex studied a Bachelors of Arts in Sculpture & Environmental Art at The Glasgow School of Art (2007), including an exchange programme at Pratt University, New York (2005).
+In 2023 he attained a Masters degree in Raumstrategien (Spatial Strategies), focusing on Fine Art and Political Theory, at Weißensee School of Art in Berlin, where he has lived and worked since 2011.

-His recent book Ricochet has drawn approval from artistic, scientific, architectural and anthropological quarters.
+His 2021 book Ricochet has drawn approval from artistic, scientific, architectural and anthropological quarters.

 Publications carried by: